-This section outlines treatments that are the standard of care (the best proven treatments available) for these specific types of cancers.
+This section outlines treatments that are the standard of care (the best known treatments available) for these specific types of cancers.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 Laryngeal and hypopharyngeal cancer can often be successfully eliminated, especially if they are found early.
 Although eliminating the cancer is the primary goal of treatment, preserving the function of the affected organs is also very important.
-When doctors plan treatment, they consider how treatment might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.
-Cancers of the larynx and hypopharynx and their treatments can have a significant impact on these functions, so decisions should be made carefully.
+When doctors plan treatment, they consider how the treatment plan might affect the person’s quality of life, including how the person feels, looks, talks, eats, and breathes.
+Cancers of the larynx and hypopharynx and their treatments can significantly impact these functions, so decisions should be made carefully.

-There are three main treatment options for laryngeal and hypopharyngeal cancer: surgery, radiation therapy, and chemotherapy.
+There are three main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and chemotherapy.
 One or a combination of these therapies may be used to treat the cancer.
-Surgery and radiation therapy are the most common forms of treatment for laryngeal and hypopharyngeal cancer.
+Surgery and radiation therapy are the most common treatments used for both laryngeal and hypopharyngeal cancer.
 Chemotherapy may be used in combination with radiation therapy to increase the chance of destroying cancer cells.

 Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-During surgery, a surgical oncologist removes the cancerous tumor and some of the healthy tissue around it (called a margin.
+During surgery, a surgical oncologist removes the cancerous tumor and some healthy tissue around it, called a margin.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The goal of surgery is to remove the entire tumor and leave negative margins.
 Having negative margins mean that there is no trace of cancer in the healthy tissue that was removed during the operation.
 Sometimes it is not possible to completely remove the cancer.
 In these cases, other treatments will be recommended.

 The most common surgical procedures used to treat laryngeal or hypopharyngeal cancer include:

-Partial laryngectomy.
-This is the removal of part of the larynx, preserving the voice.
+- Partial laryngectomy.
+This is the removal of part of the larynx, which helps preserve the voice.
 The following are some of the different types of partial laryngectomies:

-- Supraglottic laryngectomy: The removal of the area above the vocal folds.
-If part of the hypopharynx is to be removed with the cancer, this is called a partial pharyngectomy.
+Supraglottic laryngectomy: During this procedure, the surgeon removes the area above the vocal folds.
+If part of the hypopharynx is removed along with the cancer, this procedure is called a partial pharyngectomy.

 Tracheostomy.
-In both partial and total laryngectomies, the surgeon makes a hole called a stoma in the front of the neck into the windpipe or trachea.
+As part of both a partial and total laryngectomy, the surgeon makes a hole called a stoma in the front of the neck into the windpipe or trachea.
 A tube is often inserted to keep the hole open.
 Air enters and leaves the windpipe (trachea) and lungs through the stoma, allowing the person to breathe.

-In a total laryngectomy, the stoma is permanent, and the person breathes through the stoma and must learn to speak in a new way.
+For people who have a total laryngectomy, the stoma is permanent.
+The person will continue to breathe through the stoma and must learn to speak in a new way.

 Reconstruction (plastic surgery).
 This type of operation is aimed at restoring a person’s appearance and function of the affected area.
 For example, if the surgery requires major tissue removal, reconstructive or plastic surgery may be done to replace the missing tissue.

-For laryngeal and hypopharyngeal cancer, chemotherapy may be used as a neoadjuvant therapy (treatment before surgery, radiation therapy, or both) or an adjuvant therapy (treatment after surgery, radiation therapy, or both.
+For laryngeal and hypopharyngeal cancer, chemotherapy may be used as a neoadjuvant therapy before surgery, radiation therapy, or both, or it may be given as adjuvant therapy after surgery, radiation therapy, or both.
 Using chemotherapy as an initial treatment before surgery or radiation therapy, known as induction chemotherapy, has been shown to preserves the larynx and its ability to function.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, nausea and vomiting, hair loss, loss of appetite, diarrhea, dry mouth, hearing loss, and open sores in the mouth that can lead to infections.

-Depending on the stage of the cancer, concomitant chemoradiotherapy (a combination of chemotherapy and radiation therapy, often referred to as concomitant chemoradiotherapy, may be used to avoid a laryngectomy, preserving the larynx and its ability to function.
-For many people, this is the preferred standard treatment option; however, concurrent chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.
+Depending on the stage of the cancer, a combination of chemotherapy and radiation therapy, often referred to as concomitant chemoradiotherapy, may be used.
+Chemoradiotherapy helps people avoid having a laryngectomy and preserves the larynx and its ability to function.
+For many people, this is the preferred standard treatment option.
+However, combining chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.